spring-attic/spring-hadoop/samples/hbase-crud/readme.txt

 1. MOTIVATION

 A demo that illustrates use of HBase Java API through Spring Hadoop.
-The demo counts occurrencies in an HBase table.
+The demo counts occurrences in an HBase table.
 The demo requires a running Hadoop instance (by default at localhost:9000) and a HBase instance (using default settings).
 Both the Hadoop & HBase settings can be configured through hadoop.properties (more info in the Spring Hadoop reference docs).